ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 # Direct Link CLI
 {: #dl-cli}

-The {{site.data.keyword.dl_full}} command-line interface (CLI) is organized into sections, which are listed in the navigation pane on the right.
+This document provides a reference of the command-line interface (CLI) commands available for {{site.data.keyword.cloud}} Direct Link.
+The commands are organized into the sections that are listed in the navigation pane on the right.
 {: shortdesc}

 ## Before you begin